 Hospitalized or institutionalized patients often have conditions that place them at high risk for VTE, including inactivity, comorbid diseases and conditions that increase the risk of clotting (e.g., cancer, nephrotic syndrome, heart failure, recent surgery), and indwelling catheters.
 Moreover, because such patients often have limited cardiopulmonary reserve, a pulmonary embolism (PE) can be quite consequential, even fatal.
 In fact, autopsy studies have shown that among patients dying in the hospital, PE remains among the most frequently missed diagnoses.2,3

 The risk of VTE in a hospitalized patient is hard to determine with certainty, because it varies widely depending on the ascertainment method.
 Studies relying on clinical diagnosis have found rates of 20% for deep venous thrombosis and 1% to 2% for PE after major surgical procedures in the absence of prophylaxis.
 Rates after certain orthopedic procedures are even higher.
 Studies using more aggressive observational methods (i.e., Doppler ultrasounds on every postoperative patient) have found much higher rates.
 It is not known how many of these asymptomatic clots would have caused clinical problems, but surely some would have.

 A detailed review of strategies to prevent VTE is beyond the scope of this chapter; the interested reader is referred to a number of excellent reviews, particularly the regularly updated guidelines published by the American College of Chest Physicians (ACCP).4,5 Instead, in keeping with the patient safety focus on systems, our emphasis will be on creating systems that ensure that every eligible patient receives appropriate, evidence-based prophylaxis.

-Given the complexity of the VTE prophylaxis decision (which varies by patient group and clinical situation, and changes rapidly with new ...
+Given the complexity of the VTE prophylaxis decision (which varies by patient group and clinical situation, and changes rapidly ...